caiiiycuk/js-dos-docs/Writerside/topics/networking.md

     });
 ```

-The first element in ipx array will be used as default ipx server.
+The first element in the ipx array will be used as the default ipx server.